PowerConnect Developer Guide

 Current Implementation

-The attendance feature is facilitated by Attendance
+The attendance feature is facilitated by Attendance.
+It is composed by a Person with an Attendance object.

 Given below is an example usage scenario and how the attendance mechanism behaves at each step